-And last, but certainly still worth considering, drinking too much caffeine may also lead to an earlier onset of menopause[*].
+Drinking too much caffeine may also lead to an earlier onset of menopause[*].

 So what’s the verdict here?

-If you’re already low on estrogen and you’re caucasian, going beyond the 200mg caffeine point each day may not be a good idea.
+If you’re already low on estrogen and you’re Caucasian, going beyond the 200mg caffeine point each day may not be a good idea.

-It’s also a good idea to opt for organic coffee to avoid commercial pesticides that can throw off your hormones even more.
+Also, pt for organic coffee to avoid commercial pesticides that can throw off your hormones even more.